 If you take a close look at the surface of a CPU or a heat sink, the surface will never be entirely even or level.
-There will minuscule bumps, spaces and gaps between the two that will allow for air to pass through the components.
+There will be minuscule bumps, spaces and gaps between the two that will allow for air to pass through the components.
 Since air is not a good conductor of heat, these gaps have a very negative effect on the heat transfer.

 Advantages of Thermal Interface Pads Vs. Thermal Paste

 Thermal Pads can be custom die-cut to the exact specification of the component for a perfect fit, every time.

 Important Aspects to Consider When Choosing A Thermal Interface Material

-SRP provides customers with everything from material sampling and product prototyping to full manufacturing, packaging, and delivery.
-We provide value to our customers by delivering exceptional customer service, engineering solutions, and quality products to meet their every need.
+SRP provides customers with everything from material sampling and product prototyping to full manufacturing, packaging and delivery.
+We provide value to our customers by delivering exceptional customer service, engineering solutions and quality products to meet their every need.

 For more information, you can reach SRP at firstname.lastname@example.org or 847.593.5630.